it5prasoon/OrganiseHackathonsDjango/README.md

 Facts: It was really fun while working on this event.
 It has cleared many of my confusions about the particular framework.
 It was not so easy but not much tough.

+# Tips to run it on your server
+1. Clone the repository
+2. Change the directory to the repository directory.
+3. Activate the virtual enviornment by going into venv/Scripts and then activate
+4. Install all the requirements and Run python manage.py makemigrations
+5. python manage.py migrate
+6. For sending email change the settings.py credentials and views.py SendEmail function credentials
+7. after that run python manage.py runserver

+# best of luck if you encounter any problem do comment or pull an isssue